 JVs 2, 4, 5 and 6; Combustion Turbine Project.
-In 1992, AMP began sponsoring the creation and organization of project specific joint ventures (the "JVs") among certain of its Members and other AMP owned or controlled projects for the purpose of acquiring certain electric utility assets.
+In 1992, AMP began sponsoring the creation and organization of project-specific joint ventures (the "JVs") among certain of its Members and other AMP owned or controlled projects for the purpose of acquiring certain electric utility assets.
 Several, described below, remain active.

 - OMEGA JV2 (36 Members): OMEGA JV2 owns 138.65 MW of distributed generation, consisting of two 32 MW gas-fired turbines, one 11 MW gas-fired turbine and thirty-four 1.825 MW diesel generators.
 AMP is responsible for the operation of the JV2 Project.
-As of September 1, 2021, \$1,257,802 on AMP's Line of Credit was allocable to the financing of costs related to the JV2 Project. - OMEGA JV4 (4 Members): OMEGA JV4 owns a 69 kV sub-transmission line located in Williams County, Ohio that electrically connects Members Bryan, Montpelier and Pioneer, providing additional reliability to their Electric Systems and the ability to make power sales to one industrial customer.
+OMEGA JV2 has no debt outstanding. - OMEGA JV4 (4 Members): OMEGA JV4 owns a 69 kV sub-transmission line located in Williams County, Ohio that electrically connects Members Bryan, Montpelier and Pioneer, providing additional reliability to their Electric Systems and the ability to make power sales to one industrial customer.
 AMP constructed the initial phase of the line in 1995 and then transferred title to the participants in December 1995 at no markup of its cost.
-OMEGA JV4 has no debt. - OMEGA JV5 (42 Members): In 1993, OMEGA JV5 assigned to a trustee the obligations of its participants to make payments for their respective ownership shares in the "Belleville Project," a 42 MW run-of-the-river hydroelectric generating facility on an Army Corps dam near Parkersburg, West Virginia and an associated transmission line in Ohio owned by OMEGA JV5.
+OMEGA JV4 has no debt outstanding.

+- OMEGA JV5 (42 Members): In 1993, OMEGA JV5 assigned to a trustee the obligations • of its participants to make payments for their respective ownership shares in the "Belleville Project," a 42 MW run-of-the-river hydroelectric generating facility on an Army Corps dam near Parkersburg, West Virginia, and an associated transmission line in Ohio owned by OMEGA JV5.
 AMP is responsible for operation of the Belleville Project.
 The hydroelectric generation associated with the Belleville Project has been operational since June 1999.
 The Federal Energy Regulatory Commission license for the Belleville Project runs through August 31, 2039.
-As of July 1, 2021, \$41,221,103 of the 2001 Belleville Beneficial Interest Certificates ("2001 BICs") with a final maturity of 2030 was The 2001 BICs are capital appreciation bonds with a final aggregate maturity amount of \$56,125,000.
+As of November 1, 2023, \$46,817,058 of the 2001 Belleville Beneficial Interest Certificates ("2001 BICs") with a final maturity of 2030 was outstanding.
+The 2001 BICs are capital appreciation bonds with a final aggregate maturity amount of \$56,125,000.
 In addition, on February 15, 2014, AMP redeemed \$70,990,000 of the 2004 Belleville Beneficial Interest Certificates with the proceeds of a draw on the Line of Credit, which draw was evidenced by the proceeds of a note (the "JV5 Note").
 On January 29, 2016, OMEGA JV5 caused the issuance of \$49,745,000 Belleville Beneficial Interest Refunding Certificates, Series 2016 (the "2016 BICs") to pay a portion of the outstanding balance of the JV5 Note and to pay costs of issuance.
-The balance of the JV5 Note has since been retired.
+The balance of the JV5 Note has been retired.
 The 2016 BICs were redeemed in whole on February 15, 2021 with a draw on the Line of Credit which is evidenced by a subordinated note (the "2021 JV5 Note").
-As of September 1, 2021, \$4,751,216 on AMP's Line of Credit was allocable to the 2021 JV5 Note.

-- OMEGA JV6 (10 Members): OMEGA JV6 owns three 1.8 MW wind turbines located in Bowling Green, Ohio.
+The balance of the 2021 JV5 Note has been retired.
+As of November 1, 2023, \$3,300,000 on AMP's Line of Credit was allocable to the financing of costs related to OMEGA JV5. - OMEGA JV6 (10 Members): OMEGA JV6 owns three 1.8 MW wind turbines located in Bowling Green, Ohio.
 AMP is responsible for the operation of the JV6 assets.
 OMEGA JV6 has no debt outstanding. - Combustion Turbine Project (33 Members AMP-owned, not a JV): In August 2003, AMP financed, with a draw on its Line of Credit, the acquisition of three gas turbine installations, located in Bowling Green, Galion and Napoleon, Ohio (each of which is an AMP Member), plus an inventory of spare parts.
 Each installation consists of two gasfired turbine generators, one 32 MW and one 16.5 MW, with an aggregate nameplate capacity for all three installations of 145.5 MW.
 The Combustion Turbine Project has no debt outstanding.